kerumai/kerumai.github.com/_posts/2016-04-16-choose-what-you-spend-your-time-on.md

 I've been a software engineer for 16 years, and I see myself as just '_ok_' at programming.
 No-one ever looks at my code and says _Wow_!

-But one thing that makes up for my deficiencies is that I'm really good at __choosing what to spend my time on__.
+But one thing that makes up for my deficiencies is that I'm good at __choosing what to spend my time on__.

 ## What I Do

-Engineers will never have enough time to work on all the great ideas or improvements that they think of, so a really important factor in being __effective__, is deciding what - __today__ - we should be spending our time on.
+Engineers will never have enough time to work on all the great ideas or improvements that they think of, so a really important factor in being __effective__, is deciding what - __today__ - we should spend our time on.

+So try to:

-- Choose which tasks/ideas have the best combination of value, cost & risk that I can work on today, this week, this month?
+- Choose which tasks/ideas have the __best combination of value, cost & risk__ that you can work on today, this week, this month?
 - After starting on an idea, do the minimum possible to get a feel for if it's going to be viable.
 - Re-assess often, avoid getting caught up in the sunk cost fallacy, and drop ideas without remorse when needed.